ciphergen/ciphergen/README.md

 ciphergen generate username complex 2 10
 ```

-Note that, in this case, the first numeric argument refers to the number of *syllables*, not *characters*, to be generated.
+Note that, in the case of complex usernames, the first numeric argument refers to the number of *syllables*, not *characters*, to be generated.

 ## Analysis